Maillard Reaction

 How the Maillard reaction works

 The reaction begins when amino acids (from proteins) and reducing sugars (glucose, fructose, lactose) are heated together above approximately 140°C (280°F).
-It proceeds through three stages:
+The mechanism proceeds through three stages:

 - Initial stage.
 An amino acid and a sugar molecule combine to form an unstable compound called a glycosylamine, which rearranges into an Amadori product.